-q.
+r.
 Income taxes:

-The Company accounts for income taxes in accordance with ASC 740, "Income Taxes" ("ASC 740").
+The Company accounts for income taxes in accordance with ASC No. 740, "Income Taxes" ("ASC 740").
 ASC 740 prescribes the use of the liability method whereby deferred tax asset and liability account balances are determined based on differences between the financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 The Company provides a valuation allowance to reduce deferred tax assets to their estimated realizable value, if needed.

 ASC 740 contains a two-step approach to recognizing and measuring a liability for uncertain tax positions.
 The first step is to evaluate the tax position taken or expected to be taken in a tax return by determining if the weight of available evidence indicates that it is more likely than not that, on an evaluation of the technical merits, the tax position will be sustained on audit, including resolution of any related appeals or litigation processes.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely to be realized upon ultimate settlement.

-As of December 31, 2020 and 2019, no liability for unrecognized tax benefits was recorded as a result of ASC 740.
+As of December 31, 2022 and 2021, the Company's uncertain tax position liability was immaterial.
 The Company's policy is to accrue interest and penalties related to unrecognized tax benefits in its taxes on income.